Is It Better To Have a Will or a Living Trust?

 “Sometimes what the legislature has drafted for you isn’t so bad, and who they say will handle the estate is who you would want.
-But sometimes that may not be who you want,” says Catherine H. Kennedy, at estate planning attorney at Turner Padget Graham & Laney in Columbia.
+But sometimes that may not be who you want,” says Catherine H. Kennedy, an estate planning attorney at Turner Padget Graham & Laney in Columbia, South Carolina.

-Depending on the size and complexity of an estate, a South Carolina probate proceeding can take several months—even years, in some cases—and involve substantial costs.
+For a complex estate, probate can take several months or even years.
+Probate can also involve substantial costs.
 This can delay the distribution of property to beneficiaries, as the estate must be properly closed first.

-If you want to avoid probate, she adds, “a living trust is a good way to do that.
-Some states’ probate procedures are onerous, like New York, and some are pretty simple.
+If you want to avoid probate, she adds, “A living trust is a good way to do that.
+Some states’ probate procedures are onerous, like New York’s, and some are pretty simple.
 South Carolina is kind of in the middle.”

 Everybody needs a will.
 It doesn’t have to be a long one.
 A simple will is about seven pages, and it covers what it should.